seabourne/nxus-help-topics/introduction.md

 create slugs for help topics that aren't yet defined.
 However, the Help Scout Beacon and Document APIs require article identifiers for retrieving help topics, so there's an extra mapping step required to retrieve an article using its slug.
+The Nxus Help Topics module handles this mapping from slug to identifier, so you don't have to.

 ## Configuration parameters